 The Lost Painting: The Quest for a Caravaggio Masterpiece by Jonathan Harr

-The Vanishing Velazquez: A 19th-Century Bookseller’s Obsession with a Lost Masterpiece by Laura Cumming is another great book on a similar theme.
+The Vanishing Velazquez: A 19th-Century Bookseller’s Obsession with a Lost Masterpiece by Laura Cumming, which I have also reviewed, is another great book on a similar theme.

 Famous Works of Art and How They Got That Way by John Nici

-People tend to assume that famous works of art must be somehow better than everything else.
-Nici’s book will cure you of that notion.
+People tend to assume that famous works of art must be somehow better than all the others.
+Famous Works of Art and How They Got That Way will cure you of that notion.
 It highlights the world’s most famous artworks – from ancient to contemporary – and explains the truly random whims of history that led to their current celebrity.
 While it’s a little disappointing to see beloved artworks get knocked down a peg, I found the stories within to be more than interesting enough make up for it.